-The Compliance department (Compliance) is a centralised function within a.s.r., headed by the compliance manager for both a.s.r. and the supervised entities.
+The Compliance department (Compliance) is a centralised function within a.s.r., headed by the compliance manager for both a.s.r. and its subsidiaries.
 Being part of the second line of defence, Compliance is considered a key function in line with the Solvency II regulation.
-The CEO bears ultimate responsibility and the compliance manager has a direct reporting line and access to the CEO.
+The Compliance key function-holder is hierarchically managed by and reports to the CRO, a member of the Management Board.
+The CRO ensures that the Compliance annual plan proposed by the Compliance key function-holder is adopted by the Management Board.

-To enhance and ensure a controlled and sound business operation, Compliance is responsible for:
+To enhance and ensure sound and controlled business operations, Compliance is responsible for:

-- · Encouraging compliance with relevant legislation and regulations, self-regulation, ethical standards and the internal standards derived from them (the rules), by providing advice and stipulating policies; - Monitoring compliance with the rules; - Monitoring management of compliance risks by further developing adequate compliance risk management, including, where necessary, advising on business measures and actions; - Creating awareness of the need to comply with the rules and desired ethical behaviour; - · Coordinating interaction with regulators in order to maintain effective and transparent relationships.
+- Encouraging compliance with relevant legislation and regulations, self-regulation, ethical standards and the internal standards derived from them (the rules), by providing advice and drafting policies; - Monitoring compliance with the rules; - Monitoring management of compliance risks by further developing adequate compliance risk management, including, where necessary, advising on business measures and actions; - Creating awareness of the need to comply with the rules and desired ethical behaviour; - Interaction with regulators in order to maintain effective and transparent relationships.

-The compliance manager also has an escalation line to the chair of the A&RC and/or the chair of the SB in order to safeguard the independent position of the compliance function and to allow it to operate autonomously.
+The compliance manager also has an escalation line to the CEO and/or the Chair of the A&RC and/or the Chair of the SB in order to safeguard the independent position of the compliance function and to allow it to operate autonomously.

-The compliance manager issues quarterly reports on compliance matters and on the progress made regarding advised business measures and actions at the Group level, supervised entity (OTSO) level and business line level.
-The quarterly report at the divisional level is discussed with the management responsible, with the relevant Business Risk committees and where applicable with the (A&RC of the) SB.
-The quarterly report at the Group and OTSO levels is presented to and discussed with the individual members of the Executive Board, with the Non-Financial Risk Committee, with the Risk Committee and with the A&RC of the SB.
-The report is shared and discussed with Dutch Central Bank (De Nederlandsche Bank; DNB), the Dutch Authority for the Financial Markets (Autoriteit Financiële Markten; AFM), and the internal and external auditors
+The compliance manager issues quarterly reports on compliance matters and on the progress made with regard to recommended business measures and actions at Group level, supervised entity (OTSO) level and business line level.
+The quarterly report at the divisional level is discussed with the management responsible and with the relevant Business Risk committees.
+The quarterly report at Group and OTSO levels is presented to and discussed with members of the MB, with the Non-Financial Risk Committee, with the Risk Committee and with the A&RC of the SB.
+The report is shared and discussed with Dutch Central Bank (De Nederlandsche Bank; DNB), the Dutch Authority for the Financial Markets (Autoriteit Financiële Markten; AFM) and the internal and external auditors.